zk-phi/preact-web-components/Readme.md

 - 💀 This is an WIP, UNTESTED

-Yet another VERY thin, opinionated wrapper to convert Preact components to Web Components, with highly-customizable attribute parsers, based on @preact/signals.
+Yet another VERY thin (< 900B Brotli'd, excluding helper functions), opinionated wrapper to convert Preact components to Web Components, with highly-customizable attribute parsers, and optimized performance powered by `@preact/signals`.

+Built to implement design-systems with Web Components.

 ## Installation

-Install directly from this repo.
+Install directly from this repo:

-In `package.json`,
+in `package.json`,

 ``` javascript
 ...